By Molly J. Anderson-Childers | Updated June 9, 2018

 Q: Any advice for marketing products on the Web?

 A: Take advantage of reciprocating links, networking through groups, directory listings and search engine tags!

 Q: Do you have any upcoming books or projects you're especially excited about?

 A: I have a number of magazine project contributions scheduled for publication this year, and plenty of new character collections are in the works.
 I'm also creating numerous medical apparel prints that are currently in different stages of the manufacturing process.
 As I move out of the commercially licensed product markets and into the direct-to-consumer design arena, I plan to focus on building my digital library by getting the art out of my sketchbooks and into digital format.

 Q: What do you do when the Muse deserts you?
 How do you invite her to return to your studio and dance with you again?

-Q: I see from your website that you've been in this field for twenty years.
+Q: I see from your website that you've been in this field for over thirty years.
 Congratulations!
-Can you tell our readers what keeps you fresh, inspired, and full of juicy ideas?
+What keeps you fresh, inspired, and full of ideas?
 Tell us your secret!